dotnet/docs-maui/docs/user-interface/handlers/create.md

 The transport controls fade out if they're not used but can be restored by tapping on the video.

-If the `AreTransportControlsEnabled` property of the `Video` control is set to `false`, the `AVPlayerViewController` doesn't show its playback controls.
+If the `Video.AreTransportControlsEnabled` property is set to `false`, the `AVPlayerViewController` doesn't show its playback controls.
 In this scenario, you can then control video playback programmatically or supply your own transport controls.
-For more information, see [Custom transport controls](#custom-transport-controls).
+For more information, see [Create custom transport controls](#create-custom-transport-controls).

 ### Windows

 WinUI 3 currently lacks a control capable of playing video.
 However, it's still necessary to provide a handler implementation on Windows that overrides the `CreatePlatformView` method and that provides methods for the Actions defined in the property mapper and command mapper dictionaries.
-In all cases, these methods can throw `PlatformNotSupportedException` exceptions:
+In all cases, these methods throw `PlatformNotSupportedException` exceptions:

 ```csharp
 using Microsoft.Maui.Handlers;